Classic itinerary day-by-day

 Aberporth to Llangrannog

-Today the path leads to Llangrannog.
+Start the day with a short transfer back to Aberporth and today the path leads to Llangrannog.
 Characterised by high cliffs and secluded beaches, much of this section is Heritage coast with some hard, steep walking – hence the shorter mileage today.
-The waterfall at Tresaith beach, created by glacial activity, is a particularly unusual feature and well worth stoping for.
+The waterfall at Tresaith beach, created by glacial activity, is a particularly unusual feature and well worth stopping for.
 The small village of Llangrannog is located at the end of a narrow winding road and is much loved for its wonderful sandy beach.
 The Old Post Office houses a gallery displaying the work of local artists.
 Our choice of bed and breakfast hotel is located in Llangrannog village and has a sea view restaurant.

 4. Day four